ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 7-JAN-2021
 # Advanced Computer Lane Finding
-Implement a video processing pipeline that detects road lanes
+Implement a video processing pipeline that detects road lanes.

 ## Goals
-- Correct image distortion by computing the camera matrix and distortion coefficients
+- Correct image distortion by computing the camera matrix and distortion coefficients.
-- Enhance lane pixels by applying  color transforms and gradients
+- Enhance lane pixels by applying  color transforms and gradients.
-- Apply a perspective transform to rectify image to a to-down view of road.
+- Apply a perspective transform to rectify image to a top-down view of road.
-- Identify lane pixels and fit into a polynomial to represent a lane
+- Identify lane pixels and fit into a 2-degree polynomial to represent a lane.
-- Calculate a radius of curvature and position of vehicle with respect to center
+- Calculate a radius of curvature and position of vehicle with respect to center.
-- Compose an image that clearly identifies the lane area
+- Compose an image that clearly identifies the lane area.
-- Fulfill a requirement of the Udacity Self-Driving Car Engineer Nanodegree Program
+- Fulfill a requirement of the Udacity Self-Driving Car Engineer Nanodegree Program.
-- Practice using the following: opencv, classes, modules, UML sketching, GRASP, and docstring
+- Practice using the following: opencv, classes, modules, UML sketching, GRASP, and docstring.

 ## Distortion correction
 Ensuring that straight lines in the real world appear straight in image space prevents false curves from being processed by later stages of the pipeline.